microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; Secrets and configuration changes should only be carried out through the IAC devops workflow.
 In summary, secret management should be automated and repeatable to promote consistency across environments and developer-specific test environments.

+&#9745; End-to-end integration tests are run as part of your IAC CI process to inspect and validate that an azure environment is ready for use.

 ## Integration Validation

 An effective way to identify bugs in your build at a rapid pace is to invest early into a reliable suite of automated tests that validate the baseline functionality of the system: